 What is a Mixture?

-In chemistry when two or more substances mix with each other it results in the formation of a Mixture.
 The result formed due to the combination of substances does not lose its individuality nor are they combined chemically.
-Mixtures are the one product of a mechanical blending or mixing of chemical substances such as elements and compounds
+Mixtures are the one product of a mechanical blending or mixing of chemical substances such as elements and compounds.

-Mixtures are made up of two or more substances which are not chemically combined with each other.
+Mixtures are made up of two or more substances that are not chemically combined with each other.
 The properties of mixtures are listed below.

 - The components of a mixture each keep their original properties.